Snow White's Enchanted Wish: 1971 version

 The original version of the ride at Magic Kingdom in Florida which ran from 1971 to 1994 was very different, and considerably more frightening.
 Snow White was not seen at all, and the Dwarfs showed up only briefly in one scene.
 The queue was similar to Tokyo Disneyland's current queue.
 It featured the Dwarfs' mine, with their cottage visible in the distance.
 Guests began by entering the castle in a scene very much like the 1994 ride; however, there was no part where Snow White was seen cleaning.
 Instead, riders saw a side of the Dwarfs' cottage as "I'm Wishing" played in the background.
 Upon entering, with the queen watching in a nearby window, the guests saw a mirror, but not the magic one.
 The Queen transformed into the Witch, loudly proclaiming, "Mirror Mirror on the wall, I am the fairest one of all!"
 Guests passed through the dungeon with skeletons, then saw the Witch at the cauldron preparing the poisoned apple.
 The riders then "crashed" through the dungeon walls and escaped through the forest with the tree monsters and the crocodile logs (still bumping into the Witch, who was on a boat).
 Soon, guests arrived in the Dwarfs' cottage to see the animals peering in at them.
 The animals and even the furniture appear frightened.
 They then passed the Dwarfs (in their only appearance) walking up the stairs to their room to investigate a frightening shadow.
 The Witch was waiting in the doorway with the apple.
 Riders would then exit the cottage, back into the woods, and pass by two ominous vultures.
 The final scene was the diamond mine, where the Witch appeared several more times.
 Her final appearance was on top of a doorway, dislodging an enormous jewel onto the riders (in much the same way as she tries to crush the Dwarfs with a huge rock near the end of the film).
 Riders would then enter a room full of flashing cartoon-like strobe lights (similar to Alice in Wonderland at Disneyland in California prior to 1984) with the Witch's cackling echoing in their ears.
 The ending implies that the riders were crushed by the jewel and were killed.
 Guests then unceremoniously disembarked.
-Tyler did the voice of the Evil Queen in this version, while MacDonald did the voice of Doc.
+Ginny Tyler did the voice of the Evil Queen in this version, while Jimmy MacDonald did the voice of Doc.
+The ride closed for a refurbishment and re-opened in 1994.